.png)

 As you explore the compassionate world of medical social work, you'll uncover its significance in fostering holistic healthcare.

-While you examine the field of medical social work, you will see the significant influence that these practitioners have on improving patients' general quality of life.
+While you examine the field of medical social work, you will see the significant influence these practitioners have on improving patients' general quality of life.

 Interdisciplinary Research